Compact Nursing States List 2025

 Compact nursing states refer to the Nursing Licensure Compact (NLC), which is an agreement between states that allows nurses to have one compact state nursing license that gives them the ability to practice in other states that are part of the agreement.

-Originally developed in 2000, by 2015, the license had grown to include 25 states.
-Maryland, the first state to sign into law, saw an immediate need for nurses and looked to nurses in neighboring states to help fill the gaps.
+Originally developed in 2000, the license had grown to include 25 states by 2015.
+Maryland, the first state to sign into law, saw an immediate need for nurses and turned to nurses in neighboring states to help fill the gaps.

-To help streamline the process for nurses, the Enhanced Nursing Licensure Compact (eNLC) was implemented in 2018 and included standards for licensure, which the original compact license lacked.
+The Enhanced Nursing Licensure Compact (eNLC) was implemented in 2018 to help streamline the process for nurses.
+It included licensure standards that the original compact license lacked.

 For example, the NLC did not require applicants to undergo state and federal fingerprint-based criminal background checks, whereas the new eNLC does.